How to start a career in Data Science

 Step 1: Get started with data science informal learning

-Just by reading this article, you’ve already started this part of the process.
 Data science is a complex field, and the best way to prepare yourself for future formal studies in the field is to start learning about it yourself beforehand.
 By doing so, you can go into your formal studies with specific goals and an understanding of what to expect moving forward.

 Individuals can start learning about data science in various ways.
 These include the following: